-difficulty breathing
+- difficulty breathing

-- new confusion, or

 - sudden numbness or weakness

 - a change in skin color

+- new confusion, or

 - if something "just does not feel right"

 Contacting your nurse will most likely be all that you need to do.
 However, as one more safeguard, Beaumont created REACH to respond to a medical concern that you or your family may still have after talking with your doctor or nurse.
 Look for a sign posted in your room that describes how to activate REACH.